Discover What Our Customers

 There is no doubt that a mortgage for a self-employed person with less than two years of accounts is more challenging - however, it is by no means impossible.

-Revolution Brokers is a specialist in niche mortgages, and works with lenders who take different approaches to assess each application, and can even lend to newly self-employed people who have an adverse credit history.
+Revolution Brokers specialises in niche mortgages and works with lenders who take different approaches to assess each application and can even lend to newly self-employed people who have an adverse credit history.

 Typically, mainstream lenders will require three years of accounts.
 That is because they need to know what your income looks like and use this information to calculate affordability.

-If you have been trading for as little as nine months, Revolution can negotiate mortgage offers provided you have an anticipated timescale for your first years accounts to be drawn up, and will be working with a qualified accountant to verify the figures filed.
+In that case, Revolution Brokers can negotiate mortgage offers provided you have an anticipated timescale for your first years' accounts to be drawn up.

 Can I get a mortgage in my first year of self-employed trading?

-The majority of lenders are not able to offer a mortgage if you haven't yet filed your first tax return as a self-employed person.
+The majority of lenders cannot offer a mortgage if you haven't yet filed your first tax return as a self-employed person.